 Lenore is a conceptual artist who uses her Syrian heritage as a lens through which to examine cultural shift and change.
 Her work fuses awareness of one’s roots with critical thinking about contemporary life; acknowledging heritage while considering its meaning in the present day.
 She explores these ideas in her works using calligraphy, embroidery, collage, photography and light.

 A native Brooklynite, she received her BA in art from Brooklyn College and has worked as an artist, graphic designer and producer since 2009.
 Her work has been displayed in solo and group shows in the US, Amsterdam, Canada and Israel.
 She currently lives in Jerusalem with her husband and three children.

-The common thread that runs through all of Lenore's projects is re-evaluation -- of self, society, priorities, and assumptions.
+The common thread that runs through all of Lenore’s work is re-evaluation -- of self, society, priorities, and assumptions.
 She aims to continually renew her perceptions and attitudes toward the world around her, to find her place within it, and to create work which encourages others to do the same.